thesaltree/low-level-design-golang/README.md

 - Room calendar management, tracking when a room is booked or available.
 - Concurrency control, preventing scheduling conflicts in real time.

+## ATM

+The seventh project in this repository is a ATM machine, a system that simulates ATM.
+It demonstrates the following concepts:

+- State design pattern for different state of ATM.
+- Chain of responsibility principle for withdrawing cash.
+- Template pattern for handling error of each place in one place.
+- Concurrency control, preventing atm to conflict.

 ### Features

 - Book and cancel meetings seamlessly.